-I only knew that it seemed like a good idea, although maybe a little daunting to get the proper training and compete with well established businesses for a piece of the pie.
+I only knew that it seemed like a good idea, although maybe a little daunting to get the proper training and compete with well-established businesses for a piece of the pie.

 As I moved through the startup process with Uncle Harry training and my own efforts to market my services, I never stopped evaluating whether appliance repair was still meeting my original hopes and expectations for starting a profitable business.

-These are some my favorite things about appliance repair that have convinced me what a fantastic business opportunity this really is:
+These are some of my favorite things about appliance repair that have convinced me what a fantastic business opportunity this really is:

 - You are not trying to sell a luxury item, it is much closer to a necessity.
 Every household has major appliances, and when they break down people find the money to fix them.

-- This is truly a recession proof business, and the current recession is actually encouraging people to repair their appliances as opposed to replace them.
+- This is truly a recession-proof business, and the current recession is actually encouraging people to repair their appliances as opposed to replace them.
 I hear their comments about the high cost to replace appliances a bit more each day as this sluggish economy continues.

 - You don’t have to sell the service too hard.
 Most customers are ready to buy the service once they have contacted you.